 Suddenly, the Siq becomes very narrow, creating a dark and silent place, from which a light beam shines through, unraveling one of the most amazing views that my eyes have ever focused on.

 In front of me stands the Treasury — a 40-meter high facade, decorated by columns, capitals, and mythological figures, entirely carved from stone 2.000 years ago.
-This colossal work was probably commissioned by King Aretas III, the Greek-lover, who brought architects to Petra from centers of the Hellenistic culture (for a 3D photo-walk through Petra, check this out).
+This colossal work was probably commissioned by King Aretas III, the Greek-lover, who brought architects to Petra from centers of the Hellenistic culture.

 I sit for I do not know how long on a bench admiring the crisp beauty of the morning colors reflected on that stony marvel.
 Tourists around me are equally hypnotized.
 In my copy of the Rough Guide, I read that the “Treasury of the Pharaoh”, the name given by the Nabateans, was created by the Pharaoh, the lord of black magic, to hide his riches in the urn at the top of the facade.
 For centuries, bedouins had been trying in vain to shatter the urn and to recover the gold.